CHLNDDEV/OceanMesh2D/README.md

 ### Unreleased (on current HEAD of the Projection branch)
 ## Added
+- Option `improve_with_reduced_quality` to `meshgen` for allowing for mesh improvements even when quality is decreasing or large number of nodes eliminated, which sometimes is necessary to force the advancement in mesh quality.
+- Option `delaunay_elim_on_exit` to `meshgen` to skip the last call to `delaunay_elim` to potentially avoid deleting boundary elements.
 - Geoid offset nodal attribute in `Calc_f13` subroutine. https://github.com/CHLNDDEV/OceanMesh2D/pull/251
 - Support for writing Self Attraction and Loading (SAL) files in NetCDF for the ADCIRC model. https://github.com/CHLNDDEV/OceanMesh2D/pull/231
 ## Changed